jennieablog/jennieablog.github.io/_posts/2020-06-20-coding-a-theme-switch.md

 <br><br>

 And that's how I made my dark theme switch.
-You can use my code any time to add a dark theme switch to your own site, static or not.
-If you have questions or if you see any bugs, please comment them below!
+You can use my code any time to add a dark theme switch to your own site.
+If you have questions or see bugs, please comment them below!